 Fire in My Heart, Ice in My Veins: A Journal for Teenagers Experiencing a Loss, by Enid Samuel Traisman, MSW

-Healing Your Grieving Heart: For Teens, by Alan D. Wolfelt, Phd
+Healing Your Grieving Heart for Teens: 100 Practical Ideas (Healing Your Grieving Heart series), by Alan D. Wolfelt, Phd

 Straight Talk About Death for Teenagers: How to Cope with Losing Someone You Love, by Earl A. Grollman